Screened Disorders

 Glutaric Acidemia, Type II (GA2) is a condition in which the body is unable to break down certain fats and proteins.
 GA2 can cause weak muscle tone, severe heart problems, and death.
 Treatment may not be effective for some newborns with this condition.
 Fact Sheets: GA2 English - GA2 Spanish

 Medium-Chain Ketoacyl-CoA Thiolase Deficiency (MCAT) is an extremely rare condition in which the body is unable to break down certain fats.
-Signs of MCAT include vomiting, weight loss, poor appetite, diarrhea, trouble breathing.
+Signs of MCAT include vomiting, weight loss, poor appetite, diarrhea, and trouble breathing.
 Fact Sheet: MCAT English - MCAT Spanish

 Organic Acid Disorders